msearle5/xygos/docs/guide.rst

 Don't be afraid to buy from the "blackmarket".
-Sure the prices are more expensive than the other stores, but it tends to offer a good selection of items and it can be worth the gold versus not having it in the dungeon.
-You can always get more gold, but the RNG is random.
+Sure the prices are more expensive than the other stores, but it tends to offer a good selection of items and it can be worth the cash versus not having it in the dungeon.
+You can always get more cash, but the RNG is random.
 It's just another store -- don't worry about the name.
 The blackmarket is often a good source of potions to increase your stats, so it's worth checking it each time you visit the town
-- and try to have enough gold to purchase potions for the most important stats for your character.
+- and try to have enough cash to purchase potions for the most important stats for your character.

 Try a Different Strategy